KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 ---
 title: How to lint your Sass/CSS properly with Stylelint
-subtitle: Linting helps reduce silly errors in codebases, and improves coding quality by enforcing good coding rules, and practices.
+subtitle: What is linting?
+Why should we lint our stylesheets?
+Linting helps reduce silly errors in codebases, and improves coding quality by enforcing good coding rules, and practices.
 draft: true
 ---